Montreal-Quakers/website/_pages/qc.md

 ---
 ![Circle of chairs](/assets/images/quebec_wg.jpg){: .img_center75}

 Great news!
 The Quaker Worship Group in Quebec City has begun!
-Every first Sunday of the month, Quebec City Quakers will meet at 11 a.m. at [31 rue des Jardins, Québec](https://www.google.com/maps/search/31%20rue%20des%20Jardins,%20Qu%C3%A9bec) (the building in the courtyard of the Holy Trinity Anglican Cathedral in Old Québec)
+Every first Sunday of the month, Quebec City Quakers will meet at 11 a.m. at [31 rue des Jardins, Québec](https://www.google.com/maps/search/31%20rue%20des%20Jardins,%20Qu%C3%A9bec){: target="_blank"} (the building in the courtyard of the Holy Trinity Anglican Cathedral in Old Québec)

 ![Quebec worship group logo](/assets/images/quebec.jpg){: .img_center100}